MooersLab/mooerslab.github.io/_posts/2022-08-19-new-paper-with-Alla.md

   - protein purification
 ---

-Our first collaborative paper *Mutated KLF4(K409Q) in meningioma binds STRs and activates FGF3 gene expression* with the Dr. Alla V Tsytsykova and colleagues in the  Lab of the Ian Dunn in the Department of Neurosurgery, OUHSC,  was published on-line in the journal [**iScience**](https://www.sciencedirect.com/science/article/pii/S2589004222011117).
+Our first collaborative paper with the Dr. Alla V Tsytsykova and colleagues in the Lab of the Ian Dunn in the Department of Neurosurgery, OUHSC,  was published on-line in the journal [**iScience**](https://www.sciencedirect.com/science/article/pii/S2589004222011117): *Mutated KLF4(K409Q) in meningioma binds STRs and activates FGF3 gene expression* .
-Francis made four recombinant versions of KLF4.
+Francis made and purified four recombinant versions of KLF4.
 This work was done towards understanding how the K409Q mutant triggers the development of brain tumors.
 This work was funded by a Team Science grant from the Presbyterian Health Foundation.